 Believing that education is an essential ingredient for success, Stephanie obtained a Bachelor of Science degree in Natural Horsemanship from the University of Montana –Western.
 There, she studied the methods of legendary horsemen Tom Dorrance, Ray Hunt, and Buck Brannaman.
-She also became an apprentice of Jeff Griffith; focusing on colt starting and problem horses.
+She also became an apprentice of Jeff Griffith; focusing on training and problem horses.

 Stephanie also obtained a Masters in Equine Education from William Woods University.
 Her degree included education in equine nutrition, genetics, anatomy and physiology as well as equine psychology and behavior.
 Stephanie's extensive experience as an equine veterinary technician also lends itself to her quality approach to caring for and training horses.